sarathjoseph/Webserver/README.md

 Handles GET and POST requests.
 MIME type be added to a HashMap to contain all mime types.

-Reams of refactoring and additions required but the aim was to write a bare bones web server
+Reams of refactoring and additions possible  but the aim is to demonstrate how to  write a bare bones Web Server in Java